sourav-nanda/Word-Cloud-Generator/Readme.md

-This is a simple word cloud generator you just need to enter some text and upload an Image (keep in mind the the generator ignore white color so the background should be white).
+This is a simple word cloud generator you just need to enter some text and upload an Image (keep in mind the the generator ignores white color so the background should be white).